src-d/blog/content/upcoming/temp-28xhduh7qd210d1213.md

 There have been a lot of posts about gender in the development community, we realised  that we were in a great position to contribute with data.
 It started with the question,  how will we determine gender across 6 million developers.
-We took the approach of classifying names based on their statistically likelyhood to be either male or female.
+We took the approach of classifying names based on their statistically likelihood to be either male or female.
 We started with cleaning up the names used in
 commits: separating first names, last names and usernames.
 Secondly, we went to look for data sources for name genderization.
 Which led us to several census database (UK & USA) and several API's.
-After a lot of cleaning, we had compiled a database of over 144,000 names with their: gender, # of occurences and our statistical likelyhood of being correct.
+After a lot of cleaning, we had compiled a database of over 144,000 names with their: gender, # of occurences and our statistical likelihood of being correct.

 From the 6 million developers who've publicly contributed to Github we were able to accurately genderize aprox.
 2 million.
 In the coming month, we'll be releasing